joao-a-silva/DataProductsCourseProject/README.md

 # Data Products Course Project

-* This project was built as part of the course Developing Data Products course.
+* This project was built as part of the Developing Data Products course.
 The Developing Data Products course is part of the Coursera Data Sciene Specialization

 * The app developed for the first part of the assignment is avalilable at: https://joaosilva.shinyapps.io/GaltonApp/.